-The Stevens Creek Shoreline Nature Study Area (SCSNSA) is owned by the Midpeninsula Open Space District (District) and located in Mountain View along the San Francisco Bay (Bay) shoreline between Stevens Creek and Moffett Field.
-The District acquired the SCSNSA in 1980.
-It functions as a diked, open water pond that is part of a larger stormwater retention basin for Moffett Field under the management of the National Aeronautics and Space Administration (NASA).
-The SCSNSA provides habitat for breeding western snowy plovers and allows for multi-use recreational opportunities via a trail that follows the top of a levee.
+The Stevens Creek Shoreline Nature Study Area (SCSNSA) is owned by the Midpeninsula Regional Open Space District (District) and located in unincorporated Santa Clara County adjacent to the city of Mountain View along the San Francisco Bay (Bay) shoreline between Stevens Creek and Moffett Field.
+It functions as a contained, open water pond that is part of a larger stormwater retention basin for Moffett Field under the management of the National Aeronautics and Space Administration (NASA).
+The SCSNSA opportunistically provides habitat for breeding western snowy plovers (plovers) and allows for multi-use recreational opportunities along a levee-top segment of the Bay Trail.

-There are currently several regional, multi-agency initiatives to restore the San Francisco Bay to a more natural and resilient ecosystem capable of countering the effects of climate change and sea level rise.
-Actions include converting unused salt evaporation ponds back to tidal marsh or refurbishing salt ponds to manage as intentional habitat for non-marsh species like breeding western snowy plovers, and reestablishing transition zones to provide high tide refuge habitat for marsh species like salt marsh harvest mouse.
+There are currently several multi-agency initiatives to restore the San Francisco Bay to a more natural and resilient ecosystem capable of countering the effects of climate change and sea level rise.
+Actions include converting retired salt evaporation ponds back to tidal marsh, refurbishing salt ponds to manage as intentional habitat for non-marsh species like breeding plovers, and reestablishing transition zones to provide high tide refuge habitat for marsh species like the salt marsh harvest mouse.

-In light of these regional restoration efforts, the District has an opportunity to establish SCSNSA management priorities and practices to enhance regional ecological productivity.
-These priorities should account for site-specific objectives, regional ongoing bayfront restoration efforts, partner and stakeholder input, and future public access opportunities.
-Natural Resources staff hired a consultant to develop a Feasibility Study in 2020 to identify different restoration opportunities and management options for the SCSNSA.
-Staff distilled this information into three high level alternatives for Committee review and discussion in the context of regional shoreline restoration.
-Alternative 2 is identified as the preferred alternative, which would provide managed habitat for nesting and wintering waterbirds.
+The District has an opportunity to establish management priorities and plans for the SCSNSA to align with regional ecological productivity.
+These priorities should incorporate site-specific objectives, ongoing bayfront restoration efforts for natural resources, partner and stakeholder input, and future public access opportunities.
+In 2020, Natural Resources staff hired a consultant to develop a Feasibility Study to identify different management options for the SCSNSA.
+Staff distilled this information into four high level alternatives for Board of Directors (Board) review.